 A word of the year surely must imply impact.

-In separate conversations with young adults about brain rot and polarization– Oxford and Merriam-Webster's respective picks– they share their personal encounters with these terms, and reveal what for them must be the word of the year.
+In separate conversations with young adults about 'brain rot' and 'polarization'– Oxford and Merriam-Webster's 2024 picks– they share their personal encounters with these words, how they used them in daily conversations, and why they think the two are culturally relevant signs of the times.

 ON BRAIN ROT; POLARIZATION